radrow/ddtrace/EVALUATION.md

 the benchmarked scenario, under different probe emission delays (0ms, 1000ms, or 5000ms).
 To produce Figure 16 we manually selected 3 executions that clearly show how many queries, responses, and probes may be emitted, and when.
-The benchmark script in the artifact runs and plots numerous experiments for each probe delay, and thus, produces many candidate plots for Figures *16a*, *16b* and *16c*; the script saves all such candidate plots as PDF files in the directories `output/figure_16_a/`, `output/figure_16_b/`, and `output/figure_16_c/`, respectively.
+The benchmark script in the artifact runs and plots numerous execution time series for each probe delay --- and therefore, the script produces many candidate plots for Figures *16a*, *16b* and *16c*.
+The script saves all such candidate plots as PDF files in the directories `output/fig_16_a/`, `output/fig_16_b/`, and `output/fig_16_c/`, respectively.

 In each produced plot, there may be any number of deadlocks (usually zero or one) reported as red dashed vertical lines; to create the figures in the paper,